 Want to know when the moon sets in your part of the world?
 Visit Sunrise Sunset Calendars and remember to check the moonrise and moonset box.

 Want to know in which constellation of the zodiac the moon resides?
 Visit Heavens-Above.

 The moon and Aldebaran go westward across the sky tonight for the same reason that the sun goes westward during the day.
 The Earth rotates from west to east on its rotational axis.
 So, each day, as the Earth spins full circle beneath the heavens, the sun, moon, stars and planets all appear to go across the sky from east to west daily.

 At the same time, the moon is actually traveling eastward in front of the constellation Taurus the Bull at the rate of about 1/2 degree (the moon’s angular diameter) per hour.
 Relative to the backdrop stars of the zodiac, the moon travels on the average of about 13 degrees per day.

 If you watch the moon over the next several nights, you’ll see the waxing gibbous moon farther east relative to the backdrop stars than on the previous night, as shown on the feature sky chart at top.
-As it moves, the moon is edging closer toward full moon, which will come on January 28, 2021.
+As it moves, the moon will be edging closer to full moon, which will fall on January 28, 2021.

 Bottom line: On January 22, 23 and 24, 2021, the moon is sweeping through Taurus the Bull.
 It’ll go between the famous Pleiades star cluster and Taurus’ brightest star, Aldebaran.